bchugg/stat-map/The stats map.md

 Mostly because I want to know as much as possible, and this helps me digest and aggregate information.
 Here are four concrete reasons:

 1. Writing your own notes is helpful.
 You haven't truly understood something until you can teach it, and you can't teach it until you can write it down coherently.
 2. You can know a lot of material but not know how it's connected.
-The best researchers don't simply have detailed knowledge of many ideas, they are a mental map of how all these areas fit together.
+The best researchers don't simply have detailed knowledge of many ideas, they have a mental map of how all these areas fit together.
 This is my exported mental map.
 3. Emphasizing the connections between topics helps you spot patterns.
 Similar techniques are often used in different areas.
 4. It helps you spot holes in the literature.
 Writing down what is known helps carve out what is unknown.